 ^{}Earlier versions of this paper, with an initial draft date of March 2008, were presented under a variety of titles.
-We would like to thank seminar participants at Berkeley, CEMFI, Duke, University of Michigan, Université de Montréal, NYU, Northwestern and at the 2009 North American Winter Meetings of the Econometric Society, the 2009 All-California Econometrics Conference at UC - Riverside, the 2009 CEMMAP Quantile Regression Conference, and the 2014 Midwest Econometrics Group.
+We would like to thank seminar participants at Berkeley, CEMFI, Duke, UIUC, University of Michigan, Université de Montréal, NYU, Northwestern and at the 2009 North American Winter Meetings of the Econometric Society, the 2009 All-California Econometrics Conference at UC - Riverside, the 2014 Midwest Econometrics Group at the University of Iowa, and the 2nd annual IAAE Conference.
+We also thank the co-editors and two anonymous referees for their comments and insights.
 Financial support from the National Science Foundation (SES #0921928) is gratefully acknowledged.
-All the usual disclaimers apply. ^()Department of Economics, University of California - Berkeley, 508-1 Evans Hall #3880, Berkeley, CA 94720.
+All the usual disclaimers apply.

+[♦] Department of Economics, University of California - Berkeley, 530 Evans Hall #3880, Berkeley, CA 94720.
 E-MAIL: bgraham@econ.berkeley.edu, powell@econ.berkeley.edu.

-^bDepartment of Economics, University of California - Los Angeles, Box 951477, Los Angeles, CA 90095-1477.
+[‡]Department of Economics, University of California - Los Angeles, Box 951477, Los Angeles, CA 90095-1477.
 E-MAIL: hahn@econ.ucla.edu.

-[†]Department of Economics, University of Iowa, W210 John Pappajohn Business Building, Iowa City, IA 52242.
+[†]Department of Economics, University of Iowa, S252 John Pappajohn Business Building, Iowa City, IA 52242.
 E-MAIL: alexandre-poirier@uiowa.edu.